wliu88/ChainsofReasoning/README.md

    ```
    It's important to not put / after directory name.

 3. Specify parameters in `run_scripts/config.sh`.
-This file has detailed description for each parameter.
+This file has detailed descriptions for all parameters.
+For parameters
-   Refer to `data/make_data_format.sh` to find out the dimension of input features.
-Set the same dimension in the config.
+   in `2.
+Features` section, see `data/make_data_format.sh` to find out the dimension of input features.
+To set
+   paramters in `3.
+Vocabs` section, see files in `vocab` directory.

 4. Start training:
    ```shell